Claude Alternative for Healthcare: BastionGPT vs Claude Team

 No. Anthropic states it does not train its models on Claude for Work (Team and Enterprise) data by default.
 Its consumer plans (Free, Pro, Max) handle training permissions through user settings.
 BastionGPT never uses customer inputs, documents, or audio for AI training on any plan.

-BastionGPT fits practices under 50 users by default: a signed BAA from $20 per user per month with no seat minimum, an unlimited AI scribe, clinical note formats, and phone, chat, email, and video support.
-Claude's HIPAA path starts at a 50-seat sales-assisted Enterprise contract, so most small and mid-size practices cannot buy a compliant Claude configuration at all.
+BastionGPT fits practices under 20 users by default: a signed BAA from $20 per user per month with no seat minimum, an unlimited AI scribe, clinical note formats, and phone, chat, email, and video support.
+Claude's HIPAA path starts at a 20-seat Enterprise plan, so a smaller practice buys seats it cannot fill and pays usage at API rates on top.

 Yes.
-BastionGPT licenses Claude models alongside GPT-5.5 and Gemini 3 Pro and includes a signed BAA on every plan from $20 per user per month, so clinicians get Claude-class intelligence in a healthcare-compliant platform without a 50-seat contract.
+BastionGPT licenses Claude models alongside GPT-5.5 and Gemini 3 Pro and includes a signed BAA on every plan from $20 per user per month, so clinicians get Claude-class intelligence in a healthcare-compliant platform with no Enterprise seat minimum to clear.